-- “She’s not a pet, he’s a service dog—she has a job”
+- “He’s not a pet, he’s a service dog—he has a job”

-- “It cost a lot of money to train her”
+- “It cost a lot of money to train him”

-- “The mesh around the end of her mouth is not a muzzle, it’s a ‘haltie.’
+- “The mesh around the end of his mouth is not a muzzle, it’s a ‘haltie.’
 It is quite comfortable and helps in gently directing the dog”

 Sometimes people touch the dog without asking, ignoring the words emblazoned on her red overcoat, “Do not pet.”
 They will say, “I can’t help it, I just love dogs.”

 What’s the best way to treat a service dog?
-“Ignore it,” says Robert.
-“Leave the dog to do its job—it loves its job.”
+“Ignore them,” says Robert.
+“Leave the dog to do its job—they love their job.”